Band Pricing

 However, our home will miss a large portion of the rest of our likely buyer pool, in particular, our most likely and promising buyers who are searching from any minimum price and buying towards £1,750,000 as the top of their price range.

-And so, it should be apparent that from a band pricing perspective, this type of approach to pricing our home can result in limited visibility and exposure of our home to our likely buyer pool, meaning that our home isn’t likely to receive the strongest buyer engagement that it could possibly receive!
+And so, it should be apparent that from a band pricing perspective, this type of approach to pricing can result in limited visibility and exposure of our home to our likely buyer pool, meaning that our home isn’t likely to receive the strongest buyer engagement that it could possibly receive!

 If we are not implementing a pricing strategy that aims to encourage the strongest buyer engagement for our home, then we are not stacking the odds in our favour to achieve the best price (i.e. £1,850,000 or above), nor are we taking the necessary steps to prevent our home from the possibility of ending up stagnant and stale on the market and/or needing a price reduction later down the line to necessitate a sale!

-Overly ambitious pricing (or overpricing)
+Overly ambitious pricing or overpricing

-Let’s assume an alternate scenario where our home once again has a market value of £1,850,000, but instead we price it on Rightmove at £1,950,000.
+Let’s assume an alternate scenario where our home once again has a market value of £1,850,000, but this time we price it on Rightmove at £1,950,000.

-As far as our likely buyer pool is concerned, our home will not be visible to our likely buyer pool at all, as it will completely miss the pool altogether, and therefore even more likely to end up stagnant and stale on the market and/or needing a price reduction later down the line to necessitate a sale!
+Clearly, our home in this scenario would be mispositioned relative to its market value, and therefore even more likely to end up stagnant and stale on the market and/or needing a price reduction later down the line to necessitate a sale!

-Why band pricing is an effective and advocated pricing strategy by Rightmove and Zoopla
+Why band pricing is an effective and advocated pricing strategy

 So why do the property portals recommend pricing our home at one of their price points?
 Or to put it another way, why do the portals recommend band pricing?